Our surviving children

 We need to be vigilant for signs that our surviving children may be reacting to their grief in ways that are unhealthy or destructive such as self harm, alcohol or substance abuse, hurting others, and harbouring thoughts of suicide (particularly if their sibling has taken their own life).

 Leaving home can be especially difficult in the aftermath of bereavement.
 Parents may find it hard to let go and the surviving child may worry about their parents coping without them.
 We may be over protective or controlling of our remaining children.

-Our surviving children may find it helpful to talk to other bereaved siblings and TCF’s quarterly newsletter Support in Bereavement for Brothers and Sisters (SIBBS) is written especially by and for people over 18 years old who have lost a brother or a sister.
-TCF’s leaflet A Sibling’s Grief for Young Adults may also be helpful.
+Our surviving children may find it helpful to talk to other bereaved siblings and TCF’s quarterly newsletter Support in Bereavement for Brothers and Sisters (SIBBS) is written especially by and for people over 18 years old who have lost a brother or a sister. (see some examples or previous editions of the SIBBS Newsletter here).
+TCF’s leaflet A Sibling’s Grief may also be helpful.